 As usual, this is an opinion / entertainment piece and the views are those of the author, always do your own research – and always seek professional medical advice before changing your diet or fitness activities.

-The leading brand of soda / pop contains 160 calories in every can, which is exactly 160 more calories than you’ll receive if you choose to enjoy a glass of water of instead.
+The leading brand of soda / pop contains 160 calories in every can, which is exactly 160 more calories than you will consume if you choose to enjoy a glass of water of instead.
 Consider, even one can a day means you’ll have an intake of well in excess of a thousand calories a week and almost five thousand calories a month.
 These numbers are large enough and this is based on just one can – imagine the size of these numbers if you were drinking a couple of cans a day or even a bottle?
 Some individuals will be using up a large proportion of their suggested daily calorific intake in these fizzy drinks alone, so it’s little wonder that weight gain is so easy.

 Obviously many of the health problems arise from the weight gain already listed above, with obesity and diabetes the two obvious adverse side effects.
 However there are a number of other not so obvious health problems associated with drinking pop.
 One recent study concluded that you’ll have a 20% higher chance of developing coronary heart disease when consuming pop on a regular basis, while drinking 3 cans a day can actually triple your chances of contacting heart disease.
 Sugary drinks can also lead to liver disease.